FIWARE/tutorials.IoT-Sensors/README.md

 The `context-provider` container is listening on two ports:

 * Port `3000` is exposed so we can see the web-page displaying the Dummy IoT devices.
-* Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make UltraLight commnds without being part of the same network.
+* Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make UltraLight commands without being part of the same network.